YevheniiaSimaka/Qr-Code-Generator/README.md

 [![My Skills](https://skillicons.dev/icons?i=vite,react,tailwind,mui)](https://skillicons.dev)

 ## Description
-Create highly customizable QR codes, with minimum effort!
+Create highly customizable, QR codes, with minimum effort!
 With this website, you can not only create QR codes, but also change their colors, patters, icon and more!

 ### Cloning the repository